 Thalassemia Center

-UCSF's Thalassemia Center, located at our Oakland campus, is one of the premier programs in the nation dedicated to the study and treatment of thalassemia.
-We provide comprehensive care to children and families affected by this inherited disorder.
+The UCSF Comprehensive Thalassemia Center, on our Oakland campus, is one of the nation's premier programs for the study and treatment of thalassemia.
+We are dedicated to providing comprehensive care for children and adults affected by this inherited blood disorder.

 For more information on our services and living with thalassemia, visit the Thalassemia Center's website.